PeterValtersson/Utilities/README.md

 * A macro for creating bitflags of ENUMs
 * A threadpool
 * Some helpers for strings and paths.
+* Some helpers for concurrent memory
+* Monadic optional
+* Base error exception
+* Some memory allocators

 ## Prerequisites
 Graphviz is needed for generation of tree structure.